 Kim Harding and Irene Miller are joined on the Foundation’s Board by Angella Bregovac, Steve Di Leo and Andrea Slark who generously volunteer their time and extensive experience to the progress and growth of the Foundation.

 We convene a ‘board of experts‘ who meet, review and approve each application to ensure that they meet the selection criteria.
-Our panel can include a combination of:
+Our panel composition is typically:

 As part of the application process and prior to receipt of any assistance from the Foundation, we gather information about the student from:

 This combination of sources allows us to obtain a full and independently verified picture of their circumstances. thereby ensuring that the student is necessitous and disadvantaged and meets the selection criteria.

 A range of factors contribute to disadvantage.

 In our experience we generally see this manifesting in an inter-connected combination of the following factors:

 Women continue to be over represented in areas of disadvantage and underrepresented in positions of power and influence.
 We know that investing in women build stronger families. communities and economies.
 Harnessing the potential of women would increase the Australian GDP by 11% according to Goldman Sachs estimates the pay gap between men and women currently costs the Australian economy $93 billion every year.